basifat/simplecontent/03-content-style-guide.md

   - Calculating in Pairs
   - Building

-The first header provides the zip function with additional context.
-At least 2 concrete examples should support each heading or subheading.

-The second header divides the use of the zip function into subsections.
-At least 2 concrete examples should also support each heading or subheading.

-On the other hand, the third heading provides subheadings that provide more practical applications of the zip function.
-At least 2 concrete examples should also support each subheading.
+Following the preceding in-depth introductory sections on the topic, the third heading introduces more practical and real-world uses cases of the Python zip function.
+At least 2 concrete examples must also support each subsection.

-**Note: Include as many headings and subheadings as are required to provide clear and in-depth writing on the topic.**
+**Please note that this breakdown here is only an illustration.
+Your content can have as many headings and subheadings as necessary to provide a clear and in-depth conversation about your given topic **

 ### Conclusion
 This section brings your writing to a close and summarizes what the reader has learned.
 Your content should include a 1-2 paragraph conclusion.
 It should restate the thesis of the content and remind your readers what they learned.